Export WordPress to XML

 Custom XML vs. Simple XML

-With the Custom XML Feed builder, you literally write out the XML feed by hand.
+With the Custom XML Feed builder, you literally write the XML feed by hand.
 You can nest elements as deep as you want, add elements outside of the looping post element, create custom loops with PHP functions, and more.

 This guide covers Simple XML Feed exports, which are sufficient for most uses.